yolandapengx/cpsc330-2025W2/README.md

 This is the course homepage for CPSC 330: Applied Machine Learning at the University of British Columbia.
 You are looking at the current version (Jan-Apr 2026).

 ## Syllabus
 The syllabus is available [here](syllabus.md).
 Please read it carefully to understand all rules and expectations of this course.
-The content of the syllabus is tested in a quiz, to be completed by Sep 19, 11:59 pm.
+The content of the syllabus is tested in a quiz, to be completed by January 12, 11:59 pm.

 ## The teaching team
 ### Instructors